Hello, World! Meet Language AI: Part 1

 """

-Using the new prompt and adding a stop sequence, our generation code now looks like this:
+Using the new prompt, our generation code now looks like this:

 response = co.generate(